Motorways in North Macedonia

+List of motorways

 Motorway A1

 The first motorway runs from the Tabanovce border crossing with Serbia (for Preševo), passing Kumanovo (A2 junction), Petrovec (Skopje Airport) near Skopje (A3 junction), Veles, Gradsko (A5 junction) Negotino (A7 junction), and continuing onto the main border crossing with Greece, Bogorodica-Evzoni near Gevgelija.

 The large part of this express route was built whilst North Macedonia was a part of the SFR Yugoslavia, with the Kumanovo-Petrovec section first opened for traffic in 1979.
 The motorway was completed in 2004 in time for the 2004 Athens Olympics.

 For approximately 30 km between Skopje Airport and Veles, the motorway splits, creating a gradual distance of several kilometres.
 The northbound route is the postulated motorway route whilst the slightly longer southbound route, with dangerous bends, is the old road and is being used as a freeway as it is only one-way.
 There are no plans at present to develop the northbound route into two separate carriageways thus perfecting the network.

 The motorway A1 is part of European route E75.